blackrockstraitor/blackrockstraitor/README.md

 - I'm mentally disabled and have extreme delusions about my identity due to multiple years of trauma and ongoing as I believe myself to be MANY fictional characters who reflect my pronouns (Fictionkins) along with being an alien and other problems such as severe anxiety , depression , visual snow syndrome , and a low social battery which makes it hard for me to speak to others or hold a conversation .
 I also age regress and pet regress , caretakers interact !!
 Please be patient with me , I cannot control my problems .
 No , I do not go to therapy , I cannot afford it !

+- I'm a multishipper but hate a lot of ships in fandom spaces so do not force your ships onto me and be weary when interacting or around me with a ship in your name unless I make it clear to you that it's okay .
+I love Oc x Oc though PLS SHIP OCS WITH ME !!!
+(Mirrorships are okay and CERTAIN comships like human x robot and human x zombie are okay as well)

 - Thin Ice ; oc x canon shippers and self shippers/yumeshippers .
 I'm not an anti of these , it just makes me uncomfortable if towards a character I see as myself !!
 Please just keep it away from characters I fictionkin or make it into a joke of some sort .
 (NOTHING SEXUAL IF JOKING)

-- DNI ; homophobe/transphobe , zoophile/pedophile/necrophile/pokephile , proshipper/darkshipper , lolicon , will sexualize me when I'm age or pet regressed , support bad people/characters/games/fandoms , general weirdo , interact with people I don't like , against fictionkins/saying I need a reality check , subkit and medhammer haters (I don't care if you hate it in general , you can hate but don't come at me about it or say that you hate it around me) , anything about touching me or that I am fatherless or drug addiction/abuse/overdose (Joke or not !
+- DNI ; homophobe/transphobe , zoophile/pedophile/necrophile/pokephile , proshipper/darkshipper , lolicon , will sexualize me when I'm age or pet regressed , support bad people/characters/games/fandoms , general weirdo , interact with people I don't like , against fictionkins/saying I need a reality check , subkit and medhammer haters (I don't care if you hate it in general , you can hate but don't come at me about it or say that you hate it around me) , anything about touching me , that I'm fatherless , threatening me with a tree , or drug addiction/abuse/overdose (Joke or not !
 If you must mention drugs at least make it subtle or censor it) , force religion onto me (I'm a set atheist) , and ' systems ' .
 (Especially endosystems !
 Sorry I don't trust you not to be faking a rare disorder unless you're already my friend lol)

-- I'm a multishipper but hate a lot of ships in fandom spaces so do not force your ships onto me and be weary when interacting or around me with a ship in your name unless I make it clear to you that it's okay .
-I love Oc x Oc though PLS SHIP OCS WITH ME !!!
-(Mirrorships are okay and CERTAIN comships like human x robot and human x zombie are okay as well)